-A well-designed and effective employee rewards system can enhance productivity, growth, and profitability by motivating the workforce to go that extra mile.
-However, developing a strategic employee rewards program organizations are often faced with this dilemma – whether to reward employee performance or behavior.
+A well-designed employee rewards system can enhance productivity, growth, and profitability by motivating the workforce to go that extra mile.
+However, developing a strategic employee rewards program organizations are often faced with this dilemma.
+Whether to reward employee performance or behavior?

 We take a deeper look into this subject to help organizations address this concern:

 Both performance and behaviour of employee are critical to the success of organizations.
-Employee performance is usually measured in terms of the business metrics or output against predefined goals.
-Hence employee performance is directly linked to the performance of the organization.
+Employee performance is usually measurable in terms of the business metrics or output against predefined goals.
+In fact, employee performance has direct linkage to the performance of the organization.

-Since the ‘proof of the pudding is in its eating’ it is almost a no-brainer that traditional employee rewards systems have always rewarded high performers.
-These top performers have been regarded by the organization as the biggest contributors to business growth and profitability.
+Since the ‘proof of the pudding is in its eating’.
+It is almost a no-brainer that traditional employee rewards systems have always rewarded high performers.
+As it is, organizations have regarded these top performers as the biggest contributors to business growth and profitability.

-However, over the last several years, organizations have also come to acknowledge the importance of good employee behaviour in the overall scheme of things.
-They have understood that ‘the means to the end’ are as important since employee behaviour can impact workplace culture and the company goodwill significantly in the long run.
+However, of late, organizations have also come to acknowledge the importance of good employee behaviour.
+They have understood that ‘the means to the end’ is as important.
+This is because employee behaviour can impact workplace culture and goodwill significantly in the long run.

 This is why an increasing number of organizations have made desirable behaviour as an integral part of their rewards systems.
-By appreciating specific behavioural traits, organizations can motivate employees to align their behaviour with the company values and create a positive work culture.
+Hence, by appreciating specific behavioural traits, organizations can motivate employees to align their behaviour with the company core values and culture.

-The performance of individual employees, as well as teams, is measured against the goals that are set for them, defined in terms of business metrics or outcomes.
-The following is a list of key metrics that define the goals and performance of the employees:
+Performance of individual employees, as well as teams, is measured against goals, defined in terms of business metrics or outcomes.
+The following is a list of such key metrics that define the goals and performance of the employees:

-Unlike employee performance that can be clearly defined in terms of metrics and goals, it is more challenging to define employee behavior.
+Unlike employee performance that can be clearly defined as KPIs and goals, it is more challenging to define desirable behaviors.
 However, organizations today have understood the strong linkage between employee behavior, work culture and the long term business success.

-Employee behavior can also impact the employer brand value of an organization and its ability to attract, hire, and retain top talent.
+Employee behavior can impact employer brand value of the organization and its ability to attract, hire, and retain top talent.

 Organizations have traditionally rewarded employees for their good performance.
-However, this mindset has been changed over the years as organizations have realized the importance of employee behavior, company values and work culture as important ingredients for the long term success of a business.
+However, this mindset has changed over the years as they realize the importance of employee behavior, company values and work culture for long term success..
 Hence, many organizations have incorporated employee behavior as a key element in the employee reward systems in recent times.

 Organizations are now looking at a more balanced approach to rewarding employees; considering performance as well as behavior.